 General Symptoms and Clinical Relevance of Epileptic Seizures

-The clinic of epileptic seizures is very complex and extensive.
-It is best illustrated as a paroxysmal excitation of many neurons causing overshooting excitation in a certain brain region.
-Thus, focal frontal excitation results in cloni – occipital excitation to visual symptoms.
+The clinical presentation of epileptic seizures is very complex and extensive.
+It is best illustrated as a paroxysmal excitation of many neurons causing overshooting excitation in a certain region of the brain.
+Thus, focal frontal excitation results in clonic – occipital excitation to visual symptoms.

 Generalized seizures can present as both a tonic (= stiff extension of the extremities) or clonic (= rhythmic convulsion), and also as absence (= empty, contactless gaze) or as individual generalized muscle twitches (= myoclonic seizure).

-Concerning the laboratory, monitoring keratin kinase is important.
-The massive and generalized muscle contraction in combination with hypoxia results in diffuse muscle damages with respective liberation of keratin kinase.
-If this parameter is significantly increased, the kidney can be damaged.
-Therefore, hemodilution should be sought at too high levels.
+Monitoring keratin kinase is an important part of the laboratory procedures.
+The massive and generalized muscle contraction in combination with hypoxia results in diffuse muscle damages with the respective liberation of keratin kinase.
+If this parameter is significantly increased, the kidneys can be damaged.
+Therefore, hemodilution should be sought at high levels.

-You should remember the following for the description of the clinic:
+You should remember the following for the description of the clinical terms:

 |Positive symptoms||Increased function|

 |Postictal||After the seizure, a normal neuronal function is not yet regained.
 In this period, the patients are very sleepy and are cognitively impaired.|